gjwgit/rattleng/README.md

 ## How you can Help

-RattleNG will remain an open source application, free for anyone to use in any way they like.
+Rattle will remain an open source application, free for anyone to use in any way they like.
 Contributions are welcome and the simplest is to make them through pull requests on github.
 You can fork my repository, make your changes, and push them back as a pull request to